 It has been observed that most Filipinos use foreign-made assessments for their needs.
 According to a research by Mr. Allan Bernardo entitled “Lost in Translation?
 Challenges in Using Psychological Tests in the Philippines?”
 (2011), one specific issue regarding the use of foreign-made psychological tests in the Philippines relates to the cross-cultural and cross-linguistic validity of these tests.
 The norm used for these tests may not be matched with the norm of the Filipinos, thus not giving the appropriate results.

 Very few providers offer competency-based assessments in the Philippines.
 Competency-based assessments are important in measuring fitness to the job and organization of a person.
 These are measurable or observable knowledge, skills, abilities, and behaviors critical to successful job performance.
-Using these type of assessments is essential in assisting the HR process in identifying job-related development needs, supporting continuous improvement, and increasing job satisfaction!
+Using these types of assessments is essential in assisting the HR process in identifying job-related development needs, supporting continuous improvement, and increasing job satisfaction!

 Scoring Problems and Cost Efficiency